Wilfred/babyc/README.md

 * No support for inline keyword
 * No support for register keyword
 * No support for loop variants ('for', 'do-while', 'foreach', ....)
-* No support for else/break/continue/goto statements
+* No support for break/continue statements
 * No support for switch statements ('switch', 'case', 'default', 'duffs device'....)
-* No support for labels
 * No support for strings and string operators ('strcpy', 'strcat', 'strcmp', ...)
 * No support for printf(), gets()
 * No support for memory allocation